How to Use Time Machine on macOS Sequoia?

 What is Time Machine?

-Time Machine is macOS's native backup utility, introduced in macOS 10.5 Leopard, that provides a straightforward and user-friendly method for backing up your data.
-It automatically creates incremental backups of your files, allowing you to restore specific files, folders, or even your entire system when needed.
+Time Machine is macOS's native backup utility.
+The tool provides a straightforward and user-friendly method for backing up your data.
+It automatically creates incremental backups of your files on Mac.
+Also, you can restore specific files, folders, or even your entire system when needed.

 The core benefits of Time Machine include:

-- Automation: Once set up, Time Machine runs automatically in the background, backing up your system hourly, daily, and weekly without requiring user intervention.
+• Automation: Time Machine runs automatically in the background.
+If you configured sheduled backups, it will back up your system hourly, daily, and weekly without requiring user intervention.

-- Ease of Use: The interface is designed to be simple and intuitive, even for non-technical users.
+• Ease of Use: The interface is simple and intuitive, even for non-technical users.

-- Full System Restoration: In case of catastrophic hardware failure, you can use Time Machine to restore your entire system, including macOS, apps, and files.
+• Full System Restoration: In case of hardware failure, you can restore your entire system, including macOS, apps, and files.

-- Compatibility: Time Machine works seamlessly with external drives, network-attached storage (NAS), and even Apple’s Time Capsule for wireless backups.
+• Compatibility: Time Machine works seamlessly with external drives, network-attached storage (NAS), and Time Capsule for wireless backups.

 Now that you understand what Time Machine is, let's dive into how to set it up on macOS Sequoia.